 As discussed by Shrivastava et al[9], liver biopsy is a process that is considered by many experts in determining the best therapeutic approaches for patients.
 This is also the best approach in dealing with hepatitis C especially when it comes to chronic hepatitis.
 It is an invasive procedure for liver assessment[10].
 Consequently, liver biopsy as an assessment method of liver damage in hepatitis C patients brings forth several risks as well as sampling errors.
 Sampling errors in liver biopsy occur due to suboptimal biopsy size.
 Due to the increased risks of liver biopsy and sampling errors among other pitfalls of this assessment method, different markers have been developed.
-Research shows that during the pathological progression of liver fibrosis especially in patients with hepatitis C, there is an excessive buildup of the matrix.
+Research shows that during the pathological progression of liver fibrosis, especially in patients with hepatitis C, there is an excessive buildup of the matrix.
 The serum levels of different biomarkers tend to change[9].
 According to the authors, there are physical and biological non-invasive approaches that are based on serum biomarkers that have been proposed.

 Scoring system for liver fibrosis

-The scoring system of liver fibrosis assessment based on three methods, i.e., International Association of Study of Liver (IASL), batts Ludwig and metavir scores are depicted in Table 2[11].
+The scoring system of liver fibrosis assessment based on three methods, i.e., International Association of Study of Liver (IASL), Batts-Ludwig, and METAVIR scores are depicted in Table 2[11].

-Limitations of the liver biopsy
+Limitations of liver biopsy

 There are several limitations of liver biopsy that have led to the development and replacement of the assessment method with non-invasive biomarkers as an assessment method of liver damage and liver fibrosis in patients with hepatitis.
 One of the limitations of liver biopsy is that this method does not efficiently reflect the different fibrotic changes that may be occurring in the entire liver.
 This is mainly because any optimally sized liver biopsy contains a small number of complete portal tracks that reflect a small volume of the liver[12].
 Besides, the process of hepatic fibrosis is not liners.
 As a result, to cover hepatic fibrosis in the entire liver, biopsies have to be conducted on different areas of the liver.
 Besides, research shows that liver biopsies may miss cirrhosis in patients with hepatitis C. This is mainly because liver biopsy cannot differentiate between early and progressed cirrhosis.
 Consequently, liver biopsy cannot be relied upon as an ideal and accurate prognostic predictor[12].

 Research shows that there are several risks of complications that tend to arise from liver biopsy[13].
-Most of these complications however carry symptoms such as injury to the biliary system, mild abdominal pain, and severe hemorrhage.
+Most of these complications, however, carry symptoms such as injury to the biliary system, mild abdominal pain, and severe hemorrhage.
 The occurrence of such complications as a result of liver biopsy may increase hospitalization.
 There is variability in the interpretation of pathologists which is yet another limitation of liver biopsy.
 Research shows that biopsy cannot be conducted in hepatitis patients with diabetes, ascites, metabolic syndrome, and coagulopathy.
-Though liver biopsy has been considered as a keystone for the diagnosis of liver damage in patients with liver diseases such as hepatitis C, the invasive procedure has significant limitations mainly due to surgical complications and sampling heterogeneity.
+Although liver biopsy has been considered as a keystone for the diagnosis of liver damage in patients with liver diseases such as hepatitis C, the invasive procedure has significant limitations mainly due to surgical complications and sampling heterogeneity.

-NON-INVASIVE TECHNIQUES FOR THE LIVER DAMAGE ASSESSMENT
+NON-INVASIVE TECHNIQUES FOR LIVER DAMAGE ASSESSMENT